yokoffing/ChatGPT-Prompts/README.md

 > * Ask me clarifying questions before you answer to ensure a better understanding of the request.

 ### [Force searches](https://old.reddit.com/r/bing/comments/11nc12k/asking_bing_to_do_4_searches_improves_it_accuracy/jbmp7wl/?context=3)
+*This may not work (or be needed?) since the [March 10 optimizations](https://unofficialbird.com/vitor_dlucca/status/1634352219905576960?s=20).*

+Example
+> * What is the highest internet connection ever?
+Please do a recursive search of at least 4 searches before you answer.

 For queries that are broad, and where Bing isn't initiating searches itself.
 Doesn't alway work.
 > * Please do a recursive search of at least 4 searches before you answer.
 > * Search recursively (min.
 4x) before replying.